charlotearaneta/automated-applicant-tracker/case-study.md

 ### ✔ How to design modular HR-Tech systems
 Separating data, screening logic, and business rules ensures maintainability.

-### ✔ How automation can enhance—not replace—human HR judgment
+### ✔ How automation can enhance not replace human HR judgment
-The tool supports recruiters by handling repetitive tasks, allowing them to focus on human interaction and strategic decision-making.
+The tool supports recruiters by handling repetitive tasks, allowing them to focus on human interaction and strategic decision making.

 ---